 The intent of the project is to prepare the median along I-4 to accommodate the future I-4 Master Plan (Ultimate) improvements with provisions for special purpose (express) lanes and a high-speed rail (HSR) corridor.
 The existing eastbound and westbound general use travel lanes will be moved to the outside to coincide with the I-4 Ultimate alignment.

-SR 557 will be widened to 4-travel lanes, two in each direction within the limits of the state's limited access right-of-way, with roadway transitions to the existing two-lane County Road, (CR 557) north and south of the interchange.
+SR 557 will be widened to four travel lanes, two in each direction within the limits of the state's limited access right-of-way, with roadway transitions to the existing two-lane County Road (CR 557), north and south of the interchange.

-A new wildlife crossing constructed under the interstate and located east of the interchange will allow wildlife to safely cross between the north and south sides of I-4.
-Emergency stopping sites will also be provided on both the I-4 off-ramps to SR 557 and conventional lighting will be provided along I-4 and SR 557.
+Other improvements at the new interchange include a new wildlife crossing under the interstate just east of the interchange to allow wildlife to safely cross between the north and south sides of I-4, emergency stopping locations on both the I-4 off-ramps to SR 557 and new conventional lighting along I-4 and SR 557.

 A public hearing was held on Thursday, October 23, 2020 to present proposed access changes on SR 557 south of Interstate 4.
 If you have questions regarding the information presented at the public hearing, please contact the FDOT design project manager, Douglas J. Burkhart, P.E., at (813) 402-4150 or by e-mail at Doug.Burkhart@dot.state.fl.us.

 Our goal is to keep you informed about the progress of the project.
 If you have questions about the project during construction, please contact Community Outreach Manager, Sandra Mancil at (863) 519-4116 or by email at Sandra.Mancil@dot.state.fl.us.

 Please note that under Florida law, email addresses are public records.
 If you do not want your email address released in response to a public records request, do not send electronic mail.